 With web design, there are three ways to organize content: pagination, infinite scroll, and “load more.”
 For the purpose of this article we focus on pagination and infinite scroll.

 While the former involves separating content onto multiple pages, the latter groups content onto a single page and lets users scroll continuously to load new content.
 Both options create a unique user experience.

 In terms of common ground, pagination and infinite scroll have but two major similarities:

-1. Both are user interface patterns through which web content can be displayed, digested and indexed.
+Both are user interface patterns through which web content can be displayed, digested and indexed.

-2. Both are best defined by their differences from one another.
+Both are best defined by their differences from one another.